MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    ```

+### 4. Consume the web service

-## Part 4.
-Consume the service in the session
+This section demonstrates how to consume the service in the same session where it was created.

 1. In the same session, get service holdings and metadata for the service.